-Will Maryland's Ocean City go topless?
+Ocean City, Maryland: You can't go topless here

 - A female blogger who advocates topless equality raised the issue, and confusion remains

-- "We don't feel like we can tell (women) not to sunbathe topless," says a long-time beach patrol member
+The ordinance also says that the "equal protection clause does not demand that things that are different in fact be treated the same in law, nor that a government pretend there are no physiological differences between men and women."

-(CNN)Confusion about whether a family-friendly seaside Maryland town is now allowing topless female sunbathers made life anything but a week at the beach for officials in Ocean City.
+In a statement, Mayor Richard Meehan said, "Ocean City has never been a topless beach.
+In order to clarify this the MCC today passed an emergency ordinance.
+This ordinance goes into effect immediately."

-A memo sent out to Ocean City Beach Patrol employees on Tuesday described a change in policy and that lifeguards weren't to police topless sunbathers.
+The confusion started with a memo sent to Ocean City Beach Patrol employees on Tuesday.
+It described a change in policy and that lifeguards weren't to police topless sunbathers.

-Ocean City Beach Patrol Capt.
+Beach Patrol Capt.
 Butch Arbin explained the policy change to CNN affiliate WBOC:

 "For the 44 years I've been guarding the beach in Ocean City, when we'd see (women) topless on the beach we would just tell them, 'Hey, you can't do that,'" Arbin said.
 "But since this formal request from someone, and since the Maryland attorney general's office hasn't issued their opinion on it, we don't feel like we can tell people not to sunbathe topless."